DarthPestilane/easytcp/README.md

 ### Routing

-EasyTCP considers every message has a `ID` segment.
+EasyTCP considers every message has a `ID` segment to distinguish one another.
 A message will be routed, according to it's id, to the handler through middelwares.

 ```